 Turn onto a well-floured surface; knead 10-12 times.
 Roll to 3/4-in. thickness.
 Cut with a floured 2-1/2-in. biscuit cutter.
 Place 2 in. apart on a greased baking sheet.

-- Bake at 425° for 12-15 minutes or until golden brown.
+Bake at 425° until golden brown, 12-15 minutes.
 Brush with melted butter.
 Remove from pan to a wire rack to cool.
-Yield: 1 dozen.

 Sourdough Biscuits Tips